just4jc/corda/docs/source/key-concepts-data-model.rst

 This article covers the data model: how *states*, *transactions* and *contract code* interact with each other and how they are represented in software.
-It doesn't attempt to give detailed design rationales or information on future design elements: please refer to the White Papers for background information.
+It doesn't attempt to give detailed design rationales or information on future design elements: please refer to the white papers for background information.

 Overview
 --------
 Corda uses the so-called "UTXO set" model (unspent transaction output).
 In this model, the database does not track accounts or balances.
 An entry is either spent or not spent but it cannot be changed.
 In this model the database is a set of immutable rows keyed by (hash:output index).
 Transactions define outputs that append new rows and inputs which consume existing rows.

 Base characteristics of this model are:

 * Immutable states are consumed and created by transactions
 * Transactions can have multiple inputs and outputs
 * A contract is pure function; contracts do not have storage or the ability to interact with anything.
 Given the same transaction, a contract’s “verify” function always yields exactly the same result.

 Corda further enhances this with additional features:

 * Corda states can include arbitrary typed data.
 * Transactions invoke not only input contracts but also the contracts of the outputs.
 * Corda uses the term “contract” to refer to a bundle of business logic that may handle various different tasks, beyond transaction verification.
 * Corda contracts are Turing-complete and can be written in any ordinary programming language that targets the JVM.
 * Corda allows arbitrarily-precise time-bounds to be specified in transactions (which must be attested to by a trusted timestamper)
 * Corda's primary consensus implementations use block-free conflict resolution algorithms.
 * Corda does not order transactions using a block chain and by implication does not use miners or proof-of-work.
   Instead each state points to a notary, which is a service that guarantees it will sign a transaction only if all the input states are un-consumed.

 In our model although the ledger is shared, it is not always the case that transactions and ledger entries are globally visible.
 In cases where a set of transactions stays within a small subgroup of users it should be possible to keep the relevant data purely within that group.

 Corda provides three main tools to achieve global distributed consensus: